yungrazr/StarRacer/README.md

 Everything was developed personally except some aspects of the AudioAnalyzer which was taken from the course example project.

 ### Favourite Aspect
-Personal favourite feature is the moving racetrack, when a song has a lot of low frequencies the track snakes up and down and its a really cool feature.
+Personal favourite feature is the moving racetrack, when a song has a lot of low frequencies the track snakes up and down and its really cool.